sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-03-how-to-pretend-you-know-git.md

 ```

 Running `git status` and `git diff` every time might look like an overkill, but believe me it will save you some trouble and a lot of time in the long term and it is a really good
 idea to build it into your muscle memory.
 Once, I released a python package thinking that I have include all the necessary changes.
-This was a dependency on a bigger application, after making use of package's new version I couldn't get the behavior I needed.
-Now, the hard part comes from the fact everything was working as expected when using my local version of the library but wasn't working as expected using the freshly released version.
-Finally, after an hour of questioning my life's and career's choices I actually compared the code of the version I realized and the previous one and guess what, the change I really needed wasn't there.
+This was a dependency on a bigger application and after making use of the package's new version I couldn't get the behavior I needed.
+Now, the hard part comes from the fact that everything was working as expected when using my local version of the library but wasn't working as expected using the freshly released version.
+Finally, after an hour of questioning my life's and career's choices I actually compared the code of the version I realized against the previous version and guess what, the change I really needed wasn't there.
 I hadn't added and committed the changed file properly.

 A much more frequent example is temporarily modifying a file (to check something on the fly) and then committing the change.
-You (or your reviewers or the tests) will most probably catch this but there go 15 minutes of wondering what is going on with your code.
+You (or your reviewers or the tests) will most probably catch this, but there go 15 minutes of wondering what is going on with your code.
 This kind of errors (and believe me, much trickier ones) happen and tricks like using `git status` and `git diff` for a quick check are a great way to avoid them, for the sake of your own well-being.

 ```python
 Sergiys-MacBook-Pro:code sbagda01$ git commit -am "Calculating the sum of evens in a list."